14 Minute Read

 Now we’ve come to one of my favorite ways for students to pay for a debt-free education: working while they’re in school.
 Wait, what?
 Why would I want your child to work a job during college?
 Here’s why.

-These allow your child to work part time while attending school.
+These allow your kid to work part time while attending school.
 They’ll find out if they’re eligible in your FAFSA letter.
 Work-study jobs are usually (but not always) on campus, which makes them a convenient way to combine work with schoolwork.
-Just be sure your child understands that the paychecks are supposed to go toward school expenses—not for pizza or beer money!
+Just be sure they understand that the paychecks are supposed to go toward school expenses—not for pizza or beer money!

 Many jobs are great for busy college students looking to cash-flow school.
 Your child’s best bet may be customer service jobs that are compatible with a part-time schedule.
 There’s a lot of money to be made waiting tables, parking cars, or working at the mall.
 Or consider looking for a part-time office position that might be more in line with their career goals.